-Future Economy Collective (FEC) is a community-based, all-volunteer-run, certified 501c3 started and based in southwest Virginia’s New River Valley.
+Future Economy Collective (FEC) is a grassroots, community-based, all-volunteer-run, certified 501c3 started and based in southwest Virginia’s New River Valley.
 FEC focuses on mutual aid, community-building, and harm reduction in the NRV.
 Mutual Aid projects include the 24/7 take-what-you-need, leave-what-you-can community free fridge (now in the rear of UKirk Student Ministries) and essential needs supply distributions (behind the North Main Laundromat in Blacksburg on select Laundry Love days).
 The primary community-building project is our new community space (no cafe but Mill Mountain Coffee is right downstairs) in the rear of 700 N Main St across from the Wax Studio & Brow Bar.
 Volunteers are always needed to help with community events and mutual aid efforts.
 Likewise donations are always needed to maintain operations.
-We are, and have always been, fully volunteer-run and operating almost entirely on grassroots donations; especially from our monthly supporters!
+We are, and have always been, fully volunteer-run and operating almost entirely on grassroots donations, especially from our monthly supporters!

-none of this vision or survival would have ever happened without the community support of the new river valley. well being for all is not a dream!
+None of this vision or survival would have ever happened without the community support of the new river valley.
+Well being for all is not a dream!

 The community free fridge & pantry (plus our warm clothing drawers and seed share) for the core of our mutual aid efforts.
 Volunteers and community members clean and stock the fridge & pantry.
 The fridge & pantry also receive donations from some local organizations and small businesses, such as the Agape Center, Our Daily Bread, and the Farmers’ Market Share the Spare Program.
 The community free fridge & pantry, warm clothing drawers, and seed share are now located at: